Handing Down the Faith

 How Does This Apply To Us?

-How many parents there are who have known and walked with God (failures notwithstanding) in paths of righteousness!
-What better heritage could they leave, what better quality of life could they hope to see continued, than that their children would know the God of their fathers and mothers?
-We can pass on jewelry, the deed to a house, ownership of a business, and equal shares of an estate.
-There are so many worthwhile things but none approaches the importance of knowing the God of their fathers.
-Since that is the best thing we can pass on to them, it is of supreme importance that it comes to them without a blemish or breakage or loss We must make sure that our children want to know the God of their fathers.
-What do they see in our lives that makes the option of knowing God the most attractive item on the agenda, the most important treasure in the inventory?
-Is It possible that the parents' reflection of God is blurred or distorted?
-Do they ever sense that knowing our God and serving him with a whole heart and with a willing mind wasn't really all that important to us?
+O Lord, let there be nothing in me that would keep others, especially those who are younger, from knowing you and serving you.
+Our example of knowing God is the best thing we can pass on to those who come after us; it is of supreme importance that it comes to them without blemish, breakage, or loss.
+What do they see in our lives that makes knowing God the most attractive item on the agenda, the most important treasure in the inventory?
+Is our reflection of God blurred or distorted?
+Do our children ever sense that knowing our God and serving him with a whole heart and mind wasn't really all that important to us?
 The true reflection of God's love and goodness to our children should be highest on our list of priorities.

 Pray With Me

-O Lord, let there be nothing in me that would keep others, especially those who are younger, from knowing You and serving You.
-If there is a root of disobedience or faithless doubt that would keep me from the service of a whole heart and a willing mind, remove it.
-Remove it now.
-Remove it completely.
-Remove it forever.
-If there is a crack in the surface of my devotion to You, heal it by the touch of Your transforming grace.
-Then, with convincing confidence, I will turn to others and say, more by my life than by my lips, ‘Know the God of your father, and serve Him with a whole heart and a willing mind.’
+If there is disobedience or doubt that would keep me from the service of a whole heart and a willing mind, remove it.
+Remove it now and forever.
+If there is a crack in my devotion to you, heal it by the touch of your transforming grace.

 For the sake of Him who has made God the Father perfectly known and whose own life inspires the service of the whole heart and the willing mind, even Christ my Lord.
 Amen.